Efficient Non-sequential Division for FPGAs

 \section{Implementation results}

 Fig.~\ref{fig:e_abs_impl} shows absolute errors obtained by VHDL simulations of the implemented architecture, for the architectures of Fig.~\ref{fig:poly2arc} and Fig.~\ref{fig:poly4arc}, respectively.
-The bit lengths for this architecture have been chosen for the application scenario of calculating the average of up to $2^{15}$ $16$-bit fractional values, i.e. $x$ was chosen to have only $16$ bits in front of the comma, and $w$ had $16$ bits before as well as after the comma.
+The bit lengths for this architecture have been chosen for the application scenario of calculating the average of up to $2^{15}$ $16$-bit fractional values, i.e., $x$ was chosen to have only $16$ bits in front of the comma, and $w$ had $16$ bits before and $15$ bits after the comma.
 Tab.~\ref{tab:synth} shows the synthesis results for this scenario using {Quartus Prime 19.1}.
 All internal calculations of the architectures have been performed with $17$ bits after the comma.
 The results shown in Fig.~\ref{fig:e_abs_impl}, have been obtained for $w=1$.
 For reference, we plotted the results when calculating $1/x$ in double precision rounded to the next $16$-bit fractional value (optimal $16$-bit).
 As one can see from Fig.~\ref{fig:e_abs_impl}, the architecture for the polynomial of degree $4$ practically achieves a comparable precision to the optimal $16$-bit solution (except for $x$ values up to $4$, where the absolute error is slightly larger).
-Using larger bit lengths one can even increase the precision (with higher hardware costs) for large $x$ values, as the results of Fig.~\ref{fig:errors_poly} demonstrate.
 For the degree $2$ architecture, one can achieve about $10$-bit precision for low $x$ values and up to $16$-bits precision for large $x$ values.
+Using larger internal calculation bit lengths can even increase the precision for large $x$ values, as the results of Fig.~\ref{fig:errors_poly} demonstrate.

 In Tab.~\ref{tab:synth}, we show synthesis results for two architectures of Fig.~\ref{fig:poly2arc} and Fig.~\ref{fig:poly4arc} for the IntelFGPA Stratix V (5SGSMD5K2F40C2), respectively.